RebinW/active-directory-domain-services/04-identity-managment/02_user_creation.md

 I'll start out with creating my first user, Mark Nielsen:
 ![Mark user](screenshots/mark.png)

 Next, I chose *User must change password at next logon*, this is a common approch in real organizations.
-I would then hand the user the temporary password, and then the user had to change the password when trying to logon for the first time.
-This ensures that no one other than the user knows the password to that account:
+I would have to hand the user the temporary password, and then the user has to change the password when trying to logon for the first time.
+This ensures that no one other than the user knows the password to the account:

 ![new password](screenshots/password.png)